 8:30 a.m.
 Registration and Networking Breakfast

 9:00 – 2:00 p.m.
 Tabletop Exercise (lunch included)

-There are no IT pre-requirements necessary to participate to this event as the target audience includes senior managers, security directors, CISOs, CIOs, communication and HR personnel in the healthcare sector who may play a role during a cyber incident response and recovery.
-Organizations participating to the exercise should plan to bring two representatives with different roles and responsibilities within their organization in order to better represent both the managerial level and the IT department.
+There are no IT pre-requirements necessary to participate in this event as the target audience includes senior managers, security directors, CISOs, CIOs, communication and HR personnel in the healthcare sector who may play a role during a cyber incident response and recovery.
+Organizations participating in the exercise should plan to bring two representatives with different roles and responsibilities within their organization in order to better represent both the managerial level (including HR and communications departments) and the IT department.
 The expected outcome of this exercise is to better identify specific cybersecurity issues facing the healthcare sector that can lead to industry-driven solutions.

 January 26, 2017

 Data Privacy Day: How to Create a Culture of Privacy & Security Within Your Organization

 Speaker: Linn F. Freedman, Chair of the Data Privacy & Security Team at Robinson & Cole LLP

 The Pell Center joined the 2017 national Data Privacy Day (DPD) campaign, an international effort held annually to raise awareness about the importance of privacy and data protection.
 As part of this effort, we partnered with data privacy & security expert Linn Freedman to host a special seminar on “How to Create a Culture of Privacy & Security within your Organization.”